We pride ourselves on a high level of allergy awareness and have several processes and procedures in place to manage allergies and anaphylaxis.

 We can provide a menu on request for parents needing to consult with their child’s dietician or doctor.

-This will vary depending on your child’s diet and medical condition.
-Our staff are trained to implement a number of strategies when preparing food to minimise cross contamination.
+This will vary depending on the diet and medical condition.
+Our staff are trained to implement multiple strategies when preparing food to minimise cross contamination.

 In some instances, such as a medical condition, yes.
-However, the form linked below will need to be completed and returned to the Centre before attending camp.
-(Parent Information & Indemnity Form – Food Brought In From Client (DOCX, 147.98 KB))
+However, this will need to be discussed with the centre prior to camp.

 This will depend on your child’s allergies and medical condition.
 If they have severe allergies, it’s common for staff to set up a separate table for your child to eat at, but they will not be sitting alone.